aws-samples/sample-recording-video-streams-to-amazon-s3-using-amazon-kinesis-video-streams/README.md

 ## Solution Walkthrough
 Head back to the [Recording mobile video to Amazon S3 using Amazon Kinesis Video Streams](https://aws.amazon.com/media) AWS blog for walkthrough of the solution, future considerations and clean up.

+## Considerations

+This solution has been tested with the [AWS samples AmazonKinesisVideoDemoApp](https://github.com/awslabs/aws-sdk-android-samples/tree/main/AmazonKinesisVideoDemoApp)

 ## Security